Variability as a better characterization of Shannon entropy: Introduction

+The second problem is that the Shannon formula presents some peculiarity when applied over continuous variables that is often the source of confusion.
+Namely, it is generally linked to a choice of unit, of the resolution used to describe the problem.
+However, the physical state spaces, in both classical and quantum mechanics, provide additional structure that make the Shannon variability coordinate-independent.
+This is seldom pointed out, and it is critical to form a proper connection to the Boltzmann, Gibbs and von Neumann entropies.

 While some details presented here may be well known in a particular community, we find that they may be new to another.
 Therefore we assume little knowledge of the subject from the reader and include all details that we feel are important to properly understand the subject without confusion, including two standard derivations for the formula and examples that are common in computer science but rarely used in physics.
-We will briefly touch on a few of the common misconceptions.
+We will briefly touch on a few of the common misconceptions and show how they are resolved.